-Sultanpur National Park, Gurgaon shut down after more than 40 birds found dead
+The Sultanpur National Park in Gurgaon district was shut down after

 The bird sanctuary located on the Gurgaon-Farrukhnagar Road got shut down for a week as a precautionary measure after a scare of a highly-pathogenic strain of Avian Influenza Virus (H5N1) causing bird flu got spread in the North India.